adnankhan736/GrpcService/README.md

 ## Introduction

 This application demonstrates how to implement a gRPC-based client-server system to validate prime numbers.
 The client sends random number requests to the server, which responds with whether the number is prime or not.
 The application showcases gRPC communication, error handling, statistics tracking, and more.
+Further features are listed below.

+- Prime number validation using gRPC communication
+- Display of responses and round-trip times on the client side
+- Handling of missing responses
+- Display of top 10 highest validated prime numbers on the server side
+- Display the total number of messages received on the server side

 ## Prerequisites